How To Figure Square Feet Of A Roof

 Tools Needed to Figure Roof Square Footage

-You don’t need advanced technology to measure a roof, though modern tools can make it easier.
+You don’t need advanced technology to measure a roof, for a residential roof replacement though modern tools can make it easier.
 Commonly used tools include:

 • Tape Measure – Basic but effective for simple roofs.